Rictograf/s_measurement/E.coli data/readme.txt

-This file contains the raw data on E. coli.
-The number in brackets indicates the generation data taken from the database at the link: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA380528
+This file contains the raw data on E. coli. data taken from the database at the link: https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA380528